Back Up and Restore MySQL Databases with Mysqldump

-In this tutorial, How to backup and restore MySQL or MariaDB databases from the command line using the mysqldump command line.
+In this guide, I will show you how to back up and restore MySQL or MariaDB databases using the mysqldump command line from the terminal.

 Backup a Single MySQL Database